markusait/ltblockchat/README.md

 3. switch to branch "node2" on machine B

+4. put the ips of each node in config.js

-4. run node chat-node.js on both machines
+5. run node chat-node.js on both machines

-5. open example.html with your browser of choice and start chatting!
+6. open example.html with your browser of choice and start chatting!